opendaylight/transportpce/docs/developer-guide.rst

 ServiceHandler
 ^^^^^^^^^^^^^^

 Service Handler handles request coming from a higher level controller or an orchestrator through the northbound API, as defined in the Open ROADM service model.
-Current implementation addresses the following rpcs: service-create, temp-service-create, service–delete, temp-service-delete, service-reroute, and service-restoration.
+Current implementation addresses the following rpcs: service-create, temp-service- create, service–delete, temp-service-delete, service-reroute, and service-restoration.
 It checks the request consistency and trigs path calculation sending rpcs to the PCE.
 If a valid path is returned by the PCE, path configuration is initiated relying on Renderer and OLM.
-At the confirmation of a successful service creation, the Service Handler updates the service- list/temp-service-list in the MD-SAL.
+At the confirmation of a successful service creation, the Service Handler updates the service-list/temp-service-list in the MD-SAL.
 For service deletion, the Service Handler relies on the Renderer and the OLM to delete connections and reset power levels associated with the service.
 The service-list is updated following a successful service deletion.
 In Neon SR0 is added the support for service from ROADM to ROADM, which brings additional flexibility and notably allows reserving resources when transponders are not in place at day one.
 Magnesium SR2 fully supports end-to-end OTN services which are part of the OTN infrastructure.
 It concerns the management of OCH-OTU4 (also part of the optical infrastructure) and structured HO-ODU4 services.
-Moreover, once these two kinds of OTN infrastructure service created, it is possible to manage some LO-ODU services (for the time being, only 10GE-ODU2e services).
+Moreover, once these two kinds of OTN infrastructure service created, it is possible to manage some LO-ODU services (1GE-ODU0, 10GE-ODU2e).
+100GE services are also supported over ODU4 in transponders or switchponders using higher rate network interfaces.
-The full support of OTN services, including 1GE-ODU0 or 100GE, will be introduced along next releases (Mg/Al).

 PCE
 ^^^